top of page

 Email: drbtaft@gmail.com

-Cheryl is serving her second term on the NAMRC Board and also chairs the Membership & Coalition Committee.
+Letoria is serving her first term on the NAMRC Board and became a member of NAMRC in 2023.

 Email: lcspbrown@gmail.com